project-everest/zeta/notes/RiSE-April-6-2022.md

  Remaining 16 KLOC is Steel + Low Level verifier
   - Aseem, Arvind, and me (Nik), in the last ~6 months

-Overall Experience:
+# High-level takeaways (1)

+Proof experience:

-  Incredibly subtle protocol proof.
+  - Incredibly subtle protocol proof.

-  Many small design-level bugs found and fixed as part of the proof.
+  - Many small design-level bugs found and fixed as part of the proof.

-  And even at Steel implementaion level, many bit-fiddling tricks etc., impossible (at least for me) to get right without proofs.
+  - And even at Steel implementaion level, many bit-fiddling tricks etc., impossible (at least for me) to get right without proofs.

+  - The use of the tool around the math proof (High, Intermediate) was pretty good.
+This was Arvind's first real F* development and he was very productive, very quickly

+      - Several earlier versions of the proof involved a lot of repeated boilerplate

+      - Arvind's newer version got rid of ~1/3 of the code and made it much more generic

+      - But, still, a lot of the proof is juggling things across different representations, and maybe there's some way to systematically automate such proofs (homotopy, cough???!!)

+  - Steel part of the proof also involved several versions, wrestling with prover performance until we settled on a style that is predictable and efficient though quite verbose

+       - Now, trying to automate some parts of it (new experiments with Tahina)

+  - But, the overall modular structure of the proof and the way in which we managed ownership, locks, invariants etc. was very modular and clean.

+# High-level takeaways (2)

+Applications:

+We think Zeta is a very flexible, general purpose, cryptographic safety monitor

+It can be used to retrofit existing services, for which verification is impossible/too costly, with strong safety guarantees

+FastVer was a great proof of concept, that this can work, and can come at not too great cost

+  - E.g., compare against Amazon's QLDB, which offers much weaker guarantees

+Some things we are looking at:

+  - Azure Purview: Governance of Data Estates

+    Can we use Zeta to ensure that the correct access control policies are enforced?

+# A dive into an interesting part of the proof

-# Top-level theorem in Steel
+## Top-level theorem in Steel

 Two main functions in the API